SWORD’s Digital Therapist recovers patients faster and better than traditional physical therapy

 Mar 8, 2019 • 2 min read

-Over the past years, our entire team has been working relentlessly to get to the findings we are now very proud to share with you: patients recovering with our Digital Therapist at home under remote supervision of our clinical teams recover faster and better than patients resorting to conventional physical therapy.
-Not only that, the benefits of our combined human+machine physical therapy solution are longer lasting than those presented in traditional physical therapy.
+Over the past years, our entire team has been working relentlessly to get to the findings we are now very proud to share with you: people recovering with our Digital Therapist at home under remote supervision of our clinical teams recover faster and better than those resorting to conventional physical therapy.
+Not only that, the benefits of our combined human+machine MSK care solution are longer lasting than those presented in traditional physical therapy.

 Forbes explained the motivation behind our research very sagely: